XRPLF/XRPL-Standards/XLS-0065d-single-asset-vault/README.md

 - Delete the `MPTokenIssuance` object for the vault shares.
 - Delete the `MPToken` or `RippleState` object corresponding to the vault's holding of the asset, if one exists.
 - Delete the `AccountRoot` object of the _pseudo-account_, and its `DirectoryNode` objects.
+- Release the Owner Reserve to the `Vault.Owner` account.
 - Delete the `Vault` object.

 ##### 3.1.3.3 Invariants